engie-group/zabel-elements/README.md

 ### Conventions

-If an existing library already provides all the needed functionality, there is no need to add it to this clients library.
+If an existing library already provides all the needed functionality, there is no need to add it to this library.

 If an existing library already provides some of the needed functionality, a wrapper class can be written that will use this